 Shadow work and Jungian therapy are incredibly helpful in order to recognize your shadow, accept it and then transform it in a positive outcome.
 Family constellation and shamanism are also beneficial.
 Like the beautiful lotus flower, which comes from the dirt, something beautiful and radiant can also come from the human shadow.
 But you have to be brave enough to work on your emotional trash.
 This way you are not only healing yourself, but the society in general because what you don’t like in yourself you project to others around you.
 Questions you can ask yourself that can bring some insights about your shadow are: “What is in this person that I don’t like?”; then, “Do I have the same attribute?”; “Do I do the same thing?“ You can be surprised with the answers.
 Not every time you don’t like someone is a projection of your shadow.
 There are people vibrating in lower energies out there for sure.
 Yet, sometimes you do the same!
 Just pay attention, without judgement!

 Finally, if you are able to work on the points above, the result is self-respect and self-love.
 It doesn’t mean you are perfect.
 It means that you have enough compassion to accept your humanness and imperfections because you know that we all are perfect in our imperfections.
 One exercise that may help you to get there is sitting up straight and comfortably in a chair and closing your eyes.
 Next, take a slow deep breath and place both of your hands over you heart.
 Stay there for five minutes just listening to your heart beat.
 You can thank your heart for its hard and incessable work.
 You can also become aware of your self-talk and the emotions your heart has been holding on for so long!
-Let them get out and cry if they're asking you to do so.
+Let them get out and cry they’re are asking you to do so.
 The result is that you may live longer with a healthier heart.
 Practice this exercise daily and see the results.
 Remember we are spiritual beings having a human experience.
 When you are compassionate to yourself, you become more compassionate to others.
 Thus, it becomes much easier to overcome any challenge that life can throw at you!

 Bly, Robert, A Little Book on the Human Shadow, 1979